mshirlaw/create/README.md

 ## Filename: create.c
-A simple C program that uses the open() system call to create a new file.
+A simple C program that uses the open() and fork() system calls to create a new file.

 ##Author
 mshirlaw